The leading outdoor design magazine!

 Get a sneak peek into this designer’s small backyard and see how he uses succulents and other plants throughout the stunning escape.

-See how to use succulents mixed with seasonal flowers to create fresh floral arrangements.
+See how to use desert plants mixed with seasonal flowers to create fresh floral arrangements.

 for the Succulent Lover

-Next time you are near Oceanside, Calif., be sure to check out this charming spot offering coffee and a delightful array of succulents everywhere you look.
+Next time you are near Oceanside, Calif., be sure to check out this charming spot offering coffee and a delightful array of plantings everywhere you look.

 When traveling to Mexico, be sure to visit one of the world’s most original public gardens created in a defunct monastery complex, filled with agaves, organ pipe cactus and more.